andrewcell/Amherst/README.md

 ### Talk about v1.2.65
 It has almost all Ossyria fields like Orbis, Ariant, Ludibrium..
 Also support World Map.
 But do not have Cygnus Knights, Ereve.
 (Related data already in 1.2.65 and officially patched right after 65.).
 In 65, Added Family system as new feature.
 ### License
 Amherst under AGPL v3.
 Why? because original OdinMS was AGPL v3.
-I think it is very important to keep license policy.
+I think it is very important to keep license policy at least at Open-Source.